-With the Ch N Slot and Ch N Prt/Grp parameters, you can assign a switched channel to a slot or slot/port combination for a digital modem, AIM port, or Ethernet.
-This configuration affects both inbound call routing and outbound calls.
+With the B N Slot and B N Prt/Grp parameters, you can assign a switched channel to a slot or slot/port combination for a digital modem, AIM port, or Ethernet.
+The slot or slot/port-combination configuration affects both inbound call routing and outbound calls.
 In effect, it reserves the channel for calls to and from the specified slot or port.
-(For details, see "Configuring call routing" on page 2-51.)
+For details, see "Configuring call routing" on page 2-24.